ResearchDataCom/good-devops-practice/docs/git/layout.md

 active scopes.
-It ends with a link to project documentation generated from a Markdown document named `docs/contributing.md`, also titled `Contribution Guidelines`, that provides a more detailed specification the development environment and the release engineering process.
+It ends with a link to project documentation generated from a Markdown document named `docs/contributing.md`, also titled `Contribution Guidelines`, that provides a more detailed specification the project-specific development environment and the release engineering process.

 ## Development Process Automation